Carnforth railway station: History

-Carnforth railway station was opened on 22 September 1846 by the Lancaster and Carlisle Railway (L&CR).
-It had a single platform and was a second-class station.
-It became a junction on 6 June 1857, when the Ulverstone and Lancaster Railway arrived from the north-west.
-The station served as the line's southern terminus.
-The Furness Railway took over the U&LR in 1862, and became the second major company operating to Carnforth.
+Carnforth railway station was opened on 22 September 1846 by the Lancaster and Carlisle Railway (L&CR); it had a single platform and was a second-class station.
+It became a junction on 6 June 1857, when the Ulverstone and Lancaster Railway arrived from the north-west; the station served as the line's southern terminus.
+The Furness Railway took over the U&LR in 1862 and became the second major company operating to Carnforth.

 The station was enlarged during the 1870s.
-In 1880, it began receiving trains from the Midland Railway, following the commissioning of a south-to-east direct curve to the Furness and Midland Joint Railway – creating a triangular junction.
+In 1880, it began receiving trains from the Midland Railway, following the commissioning of a south-to-east direct curve to the Furness and Midland Joint Railway, creating a triangular junction.

-The L&CR was taken over by the London and North Western Railway (LNWR), with the station operated under a joint management by the Furness Railway and LNWR – the Midland Railway having running powers into the station.
+The L&CR was taken over by the London and North Western Railway (LNWR), with the station operated under a joint management by the Furness Railway and LNWR; the Midland Railway had running powers into the station.
 Station personnel wore a uniform with the initials CJS for Carnforth: Joint Station.
 The Furness Railway erected a distinctive stone-built signal box to the north-west of the station in 1882, used until 1903, and this survives preserved as a grade II listed building.

 A major rebuilding project, including a 300-yard long platform (currently used by northbound services), started in 1938 with government funding.
-With the opening of the new Platform on 3rd July 1939, it brought the number of platforms in use to six.
-In 1942, the government approved the rebuilding of Carnforth MPD into a major regional railway depot – the work being completed in 1944.
+With the opening of the new platform on 3 July 1939, it brought the number of platforms in use to six.
+In 1942, the government approved the rebuilding of Carnforth MPD into a major regional railway depot; the work was completed in 1944.

 The film Brief Encounter was partly filmed at the station in February 1945.
 The station clock became a powerful icon through repeated use in the film.